 To continue the zen theme, book a suite at the farmhouse-style boutique inn and yoga retreat, Finca Victoria, and stay surrounded by cacti and flowering gardens.

-It’s also easily accessible via private boat tours (or the ferry, when it’s running) from nearby Playa de Guánica, just 10 minutes away.
+It’s easily accessible via private boat tours (or the ferry, when it’s running) from nearby Playa de Guánica, only 10 minutes away.
 If you’re feeling ambitious and find someone renting kayaks, you can also use your own paddle power to reach it.
 How you spend your day on the cay is up to you.
 For most, it’s all about frolicking in the natural surrounds, snorkeling in a mangrove-lined lagoon, or relaxing on another pristine Puerto Rico beach.

 The visual parfait of diamond-dust white sand meeting turquoise and sapphire seas awaits at Zoni Beach on the east side of Culebra Island.
 From April to June, leatherback and hawksbill sea turtles haul themselves ashore on a beach lined with sea caves to nest.

-Far less crowded than Culebra’s other main beach, Flamenco, Zoni is an idyllic place to linger along palm-lined shores or, come summer, bathe in waters that approach bathtub temperatures.
+Far less crowded than Culebra’s other main beach, Flamenco, Zoni is an idyllic place to linger along palm-lined shores or, come summer, swim in waters that approach bathtub temperatures.
 The sea is usually calm, too, because the beach is sheltered by the islands of Cayo Norte and Culebrita, just offshore, which add to the impressive views.